 Blackout periods may be prescribed for Covered Persons, from time to time, by the Committee in circumstances in which material non-public information exists.
 All persons with knowledge of such information will be covered by the blackout, including external advisors such as legal counsel and investment bankers.

 Persons subject to the blackout period restrictions whose employment or other relationship with the Company terminates during a blackout period will remain subject to the restrictions until the end of such period.

 Persons privy to information which is not currently subject to a blackout period must not trade the Company’s securities if the person reasonably believes the information is material and it has not been publicly disclosed.

-A register of Blackout periods shall be maintained by the Corporate Secretary.
+A register of blackout periods shall be maintained by the Corporate Secretary.

-To protect the reputation of the Company and avoid the appearance of impropriety, all directors, officers, senior management and country managers of the Company and its subsidiaries, whether or not they are Covered Persons, are required to pre-clear all proposed trades in the Company's securities, whether by themselves or by their Related Parties, including the exercise of stock options, with the Corporate Secretary of the Company or such other person as may be designated by the Company from time to time, to ensure that the Company is not in a blackout period.
+To protect the reputation of the Company and avoid the appearance of impropriety, all directors, officers, senior management and country managers of the Company and its subsidiaries, whether or not they are Covered Persons, are recommended to pre-clear all proposed trades in the Company's securities, whether by themselves or by their Related Parties, including the exercise of stock options, with the Corporate Secretary of the Company or such other person as may be designated by the Company from time to time, to ensure that the Company is not in a blackout period.

 This policy extends to all current and new Covered Persons.
 New Covered Persons will be provided with a copy of this policy and will be educated about its importance.
 This policy will be circulated to all Covered Persons whenever changes are made.

 Any Covered Person found in violation of the policy may face disciplinary action up to and including termination of his or her employment with the Company without notice.
 The violation of this policy may also violate certain securities laws, which could lead to penalties, fines or imprisonment.